alexburrell/ling575/README.md

 ## To do
 - Get user's location
-- Text back the response
 - add option to specify area
-- cut extra info from address (98105, Seattle, WA -- too much info for the user) -
+- cut extra info from address (98105, Seattle, WA -- too much info for the user)
+- Texting:
+    - Ask if user wants to be texted, before texting
+    - Add location/business to text message

 ## Things to try:
 - <say-as interpret-as="telephone">